LaunchCodeEducation/data-analysis-curriculum/content/functions/reading/process/_index.md

 * Function name: `make_sandwich`
 * Parameters: bread, filling, condiments
 * Parameter names and types: `bread_type` (string), `filling_type` (string), `condiment` (string)
-* Return Value: The finished sandwich
+* Return Value: A string that describes the sandwich, such as `'Turkey sandwich with mustard'`.
-* Return Type: An object of type `sandwich`
+* Return Type: String

-Python does not actually have a `sandwich` data type, but we want our function to be as flexible as possible.
-For now, recognize that returning a simple string to describe the sandwich will not be useful.
+As you continue to grow with Python, you will be able to return complex data types that encapsulate more and more powerful components.
+For now, focus on returning simple types like strings.

 ## Step 2: Create the Basic Structure